What are retained earnings? Advantages and disadvantages

 Your retained earnings depend on the amount of net profit left at the end of the day.
 To increase retained earnings, you’ll need to increase profits, reduce costs, or both.

 Airwallex helps businesses save on unnecessary FX fees through its global Business Account.
-Collect payments from your customers in their local currency with no forced conversions, and make cross-border payments without paying international fees.
+Collect payments from your customers in their local currency without forced conversions, and make cross-border payments without paying international fees.

 We offer payment solutions tailored to businesses of all sizes, as well as expense management tools to reduce manual effort and cost.